intel/zephyr.js/README.md

 ### Build and Flash
 #### x86 application image and ARC support image
-Now you're ready to build the support x86 and ARC images, the x86 image includes the JerryScript engine and the ZJS runtime support, along with your JavaScript application, and the ARC support image acts as a helper libary that channels some of the data needed from the ARC process to the x86 process.
+Now you're ready to build the x86 and ARC images.
+The x86 image includes the JerryScript engine and the ZJS runtime support, along with your JavaScript application, and the ARC support image acts as a helper library that channels some of the data needed from the ARC processor to the x86 processor.

 **Note**, you'll need to build both the x86 and ARC images with the same JS file so the required sub-modules are enabled on both images.

-You can build both with a single command
+You can build both with a single command:

 ```bash
 $ make JS=samples/TrafficLight.js all